arirrr/best-resume-ever/README.md

 # best-resume-ever
-A static page of my resume in Azure.
-Even I am amazed.
+A static page of my resume in Azure ; purely in html.